santiagosnchez/poly-div_sfs/README.md

                      -v                  [optional]   Verbose mode
                      -t 3[0.5]           [optional]   Sample size threshold for segregating sites.
 Could be specified through an integer or a fraction of N. Will exclude sites with insufficient data.
-                     -F 1[0.04]          [optional]   Will exclude sites with minor allele frequency specified with am integer or a fraction of N.
+                     -F 1[0.04]          [optional]   Will exclude sites with minor allele frequency specified with an integer or a fraction of N.
                      -r 1[2]             [optional]   Start reading frame in a position other than 0 (or 1st frame).
 The default is 0.
                      -S 0[1:s:n]         [optional]   Only print the site frequency spectrum.
 If -o is given the SFS will be unfolded.